 FSOs should submit reports for personnel with a security clearance, in-process for a clearance, or a that have a clearance eligibility that could be reinstated, in accordance with the reporting requirements in paragraph 1-302 of the National Industrial Security Program Operating Manual (NISPOM).
 DISS provides the incident report capability to facilitate this reporting.
 At this time, the FSO should mark report as "final" rather than "initial".

-It is strongly recommended incident reports be submitted via JPAS.
+It is strongly recommended incident reports be submitted via DISS.
 The system was designed to accommodate incident reporting.
-Submitting incidents via JPAS provides immediate assurance of receipt and eliminates the manual handling by multiple individuals when hard copy requests are received and entered into JPAS by adjudication staff.
+Submitting incidents via DISS provides immediate assurance of receipt and eliminates the manual handling by multiple individuals when hard copy requests are received and entered into DISS by adjudication staff.

 Sources from which an incident report may be received:

 - Another CAF's decision to Deny, Revoke or Suspend a (Federal) security clearance

 If there is a question on the ability for the person to have continued access when an incident report is reflected, contact the Knowledge Center for assistance.